harshajagadeesh01/HarshasBookStore/HarshasBookStore/README.txt

 00:55 Finished making changes to Startup.cs and started with (Part 2) 2.3 Category CRUD

 1:40 Added a new mvc controller named CategoryController.cs inside Areas/Admin/Controllers and finished modifying CategoryController.cs file

+10:10 Added and linked Category section the navigation of _Layout.cshtml